hieuvp/learning-python/name-variable/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-If you run `nameScript.py`, the process below is followed.

 Before all other code is run,
 the `__name__` variable is set to `__main__`.
 After that, the main and myFunction def statements are run.